semaphoreci/docs/docs/examples/heroku-deployment.md

 - [A working Semaphore project][create-project] with a basic CI pipeline.
 You can use one of the documented [use cases][use-cases] or [language guides][language-guides] as a starting point.
-- A created app on Heroku.
+- A pre-existing app on Heroku.
 - Basic familiarity with Git and SSH.

-## Connect CI and deployment pipelines with a promotion
+## Connecting CI and deployment pipelines with a promotion

 Start by defining a [promotion][promotions-intro] at the end of your `semaphore.yml` file: